kodjunkie/node-raspar/README.md

 ### Usage in an existing project

-Raspar exports a resolver function which accepts the configuration object as an argument and returns a promise for all available methods.
+Raspar exports a resolver function which accepts the configuration object as an argument and returns promises for all available methods.

 #### Configuration (options)